-Redknapp became almost as famous for his off-field lifestyle as his on pitch actions, marrying pop singer ex-wife Louise and being part of a group of Liverpool players labelled the ‘Spice Boys’ for their lad culture and lavish lifestyle.
+Redknapp became almost as famous for his off-field lifestyle as his on pitch actions, however, marrying pop singer ex-wife Louise and being part of a group of Liverpool players labelled the ‘Spice Boys’ for their lad culture and lavish lifestyle.

-He sole major honour was a League Cup in 1995, having spent the season on the treatment table as Gerard Houllier’s side won a treble of major honours in 2001.
+He sole major honour was a League Cup victory in 1995, having spent the season on the treatment table as Gerard Houllier’s side won a treble of major honours in 2001.

 Redknapp left for Spurs on a free transfer the following year, where injuries again hampered his progress in a three-year spell.

-Redknapp has since forged a successful career in punditry and TV where other than a fractured wrist suffered while filming quiz show A League of Their Own, he has largely managed to avoid injury.
+Redknapp has since forged a successful career in punditry and TV where, other than a fractured wrist suffered while filming quiz show A League of Their Own, he has largely managed to avoid injury.

 The Republic of Ireland’s record goalscorer and the 14th highest scoring player in Premier League history, Robbie Keane enjoyed a successful career at a host of English clubs, apart from Liverpool.

 Having made his name at clubs such as Wolves, Coventry, Inter Milan and Leeds, Keane signed for Tottenham in 2002 where he began to score prolifically.
 After scoring 107 goals in six seasons at White Hart Lane, winning one League Cup, Keane attracted the interest of Liverpool who paid £19m for his services in 2008.

 The Irishman was supposed to be the perfect partner for star forward Fernando Torres, but just half a season and five league goals later, Keane was taking his trademark cartwheel celebration back to North London.